-I am a linguistic anthropologist who specializes in linguistic relativity, the anthropology of time, spontaneous co-speech gesture, and discourse analysis.
-My area focus is Latin America, and specifically Mayan languages and cultures.
+I am a linguistic anthropologist with an interest in linguistic relativity, the anthropology of time, spontaneous co-speech gesture, and discourse analysis.

 © Copyright.
 Lydia Rodríguez